tcet-opensource/documentation/docs/projects/tcet-linux/installation/bootable-pendrive.md

 - Now insert the USB stick back into your computer and restart it.
 - The BIOS menu should appear with all available drives listed for installation.
 Select TCET Linux.
-- If you can't then restart and press esc button before the windows OS load.
+- If you can't then restart and press esc button before the Windows OS load.
 - This time you should be able to see the USB drive being detected by the system.
 - Move up until you get to "Boot Options" (Usually F9 or F10).
 Press Enter.
 - You'll now see an entry called "TCET Linux".
 Highlight this item and hit enter again.